Policy Number: 180

-The University of Texas Health Science Center at Houston (“university”) relies on University Information Resources to conduct university business and achieve the university’s mission.
-University Information Resources must be used appropriately to ensure their availability and preserve their integrity and confidentiality so the university can meet its academic, research and clinical commitments and goals.
-Federal and state laws and regulations, The University of Texas System (UT System) policies and university policies also require appropriate use and adequate protection of University Information Resources.
+The University of Texas Health Science Center at Houston (“university”) relies on University Information Resources and University Data to conduct university business and achieve the university’s mission.
+University Information Resources and University Data must be used appropriately to ensure their availability and preserve their integrity and confidentiality so that the university can meet its academic, research and clinical commitments and goals.
+Federal and state laws and regulations, The University of Texas System (UT System) policies and university policies also require appropriate use and adequate protection of University Information Resources and University Data.

-All users are responsible for using and protecting University Information Resources appropriately and in accordance with this policy.
+All Users are responsible for using and protecting University Information Resources and University Data appropriately and in accordance with this policy.

-Virtual Machine – A software implementation of a machine (i.e., a computer) that executes programs like a physical machine.
+Virtual Machine: A software implementation of a machine (i.e., a computer) that executes programs as a physical machine would.